 There are a variety of reasons why businesses or consultants may choose to operate via a limited company.

-For some, the protection limited liability offers if things go wrong is an attraction, for others, the potential tax benefits are the main reason why they choose to be a limited company over a sole trader.
+For some, the protection limited liability offers is a key benefit.
+For others, the potential tax benefits are the main reason why they choose to be a limited company over a sole trader.

 1. Paying yourself a salary

-For a business owner operating via a limited company, it is worthwhile considering a small salary as part of your overall remuneration package.
+For a business owner operating via a limited company, it is worthwhile considering drawing down a small salary as part of your overall remuneration package.

-A salary of up to £11,850 (assuming that there is no other income except dividends) will be covered by your personal allowance and should be free of income tax – though a small amount of national insurance will still be due.
+A salary of up to £12,570 (assuming that there is no other income except dividends) will be covered by your personal allowance and should be free of income tax, although a small amount of national insurance will still be due.

 Salaries are a deductible business expense for the company, so will reduce the amount of corporation tax the limited company will need to pay.

-- The personal allowance for the 2018/19 tax year is £11,850.
+- The personal allowance is £12,570.
 Salaries falling within this amount, assuming no other income, do not incur tax.

 - Over £150,000 a tax rate of 45% applies.